BytePhoenixCoding/BlockchainTokenSniper/README.md

 Investing in BSC tokens / shitcoins is risky and you should be aware you could lose all your money.
 For this reason, NEVER invest more money than you can afford to lose.

 When using the launch sniper, DYOR.
-Look at the TG group, the contract's code, scanning tools.
+Look at the TG group, the contract's code and scanning tools.

-The mini audit feature is not 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
+The mini audit feature does not guarantee that the token is 100% safe but the chances of it being a scam are very small.
-If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g., Safemoon.
+If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g, Safemoon.

 Some good tools to use for detecting scams: